 Prickly in body, not in attitude

-Despite its prickles, you wouldn’t call the echidna a prick.
+Even though it has prickles, the echidna doesn’t have a prickly personality.
 This Pokemon-looking critter is not going out of its way to start trouble: the echidna is timid and would rather roll into a ball and wedge itself somewhere to hide than get into a fight.
 If unprovoked, it’s only a threat to ants, termites and grubs which it slurps through its lil snout using a sticky tongue.
 Don’t be fooled by their size, these little critters can eat up to 2kg of termites in one sitting.

 Did you know: Echidnas are one of the oldest (if not the oldest) mammals on earth.
-Along with platypi, they’re monotremes, meaning they are also the only mammals that lay eggs instead of live young.
+They’re monotreme mammals laying eggs instead of live young.
 Their babies are called ‘puggles’.

 Are ’roo really cuter than this?